thezeroalpha/vim-relatively-complete/README.md

 ## What?
 This plugin modifies Vim's insert filename completion feature to complete files relative to the file in the current buffer.
+When file completion is triggered, it temporarily changes the current working directory of the current buffer to the directory containing the file loaded in the buffer.
+On the `CompleteDone` event, the current working directory for the buffer is reset to its original value.
 If the cursor is positioned at the end of a (partial) absolute path, files are completed based on that path.
 That is, if the cursor is positioned after e.g. `/etc/` in the current buffer, the plugin will complete files/directories in `/etc/` (just like standard insert completion).